Ricci Hall

 Ricci Hall (利瑪竇宿舍) is a hall of residence founded in 1929 by the Society of Jesus in memory of Jesuit Matteo Ricci (1552–1610).
-Located at 93 Pok Fu Lam Road, Ricci Hall is the only Catholic hostel in The University of Hong Kong.
+Located at Pok Fu Lam Road, Ricci Hall is the only Catholic hostel in The University of Hong Kong.
 In early 1960, it was decided that space of Ricci Hall was inadequate; it should be renovated and rebuilt.
 On 8 December 1967, the extension of Ricci Hall was inaugurated.

 Ricci Hall is a sports-oriented dorm intended primarily for undergraduate students.

 History

-Ricci Hall Residence is located at 93 Pok Fu Lam Road, is one of the oldest residential halls at the University of Hong Kong.
-It is a boys only hall, with great history and deep heritage.
+Ricci Hall Residence, located on Pok Fu Lam Road, is one of the oldest residential halls at the University of Hong Kong.
+It is a boys-only hall, with great history and deep heritage.

 Ricci Hall Residence was officially opened on 16 December 1929 and was established as a residence for students of the University of Hong Kong by the Jesuit Fathers.
 Located on Pokfulam Road, the Hall was a beautiful old style building with wonderful unobstructed view of the harbour.

 It was mainly meant to accommodate Catholic students who came from the Wah Yan College, Hong Kong, Wah Yan College, Kowloon, La Salle College and St Joseph's College, Hong Kong.

 Matteo Ricci was chosen as the Patron of the Hall.
 He is a Jesuit Father famous for his efforts to bring the West to China and China to the West.
 He is revered for his learning, for initiating a dialogue of cultures and for his knowledge of Chinese literature and philosophy.

 In early 1960, it was decided that the space of Ricci Hall Residence was inadequate and it should be renovated and rebuilt.
 The renovation of the old block of Ricci Hall was completed in 1966, whereas construction of the new block on 8 December 1967.